baljit92/skull-detector/README.md

 2) `image-augment.py` used to generate augmentated versions of a single training/annotated image.
 Over here; we first draw bounding box in the area of interest in an image and then use this script to generate an augmented version of the image.
 All the transformations we use preserve the bounding box in the images.
+3) `convertToRGB.py` which converts different image formats to `.jpeg`.
+This is important since Tensorbox cannot evaluate images with formats `.png` , `.bmp`.
+Whenever an image format is not `.jpeg` or `jpg`; use this wrapper to convert the image to appropriate format.

 After downloading the dataset csv file from the webapp; use the script `convert_csv_to_json.py` so that it can be used with TensorBox.